linagora/tmail-flutter/docs/adr/0108-workplace-call-transport-and-oversize-attachment-recovery.md

 ### Module boundary

-- `workplace` owns the transport; the main app owns the composer wiring and the recovery.
+- `workplace` owns the transport; the main app owns the composer wiring, the recovery, and the file body reader.
 - Unchanged from ADR-0095 and ADR-0105.

 ## Consequences